howech/gestalt/README.md

 The constructor for RemapConfig expects to see a couple of options in the options argument.
 First, it needs a reference to the original configuration object that is being remapped.
 Second, it needs a function that will map names from the original object into the new object space.
+Optionally, you can provide a function that maps new configuration names back to the old configuration names - this is only really needed if you need full write support on the remapped object.

 ```javascript